sundae3/cider-remote-android/README.md

 </p>

 ## Bugs and Crashes
-Ping me on the Cider Discord server if you find any bugs or if the app crashes
+Ping me on the Cider Discord server if you find any bugs or if the app crashes.